Raymo111/cs135-drtools/README.md

-# drracket-customization
+# CS 135 DrTools
-Various customizations for DrRacket to make life easier.
+DrRacket Tools for CS 135 course at UWaterloo

 ## Disclaimers
 - **I am NOT responsible for any issues using any part of this repository will cause you.
 ALWAYS back up your files, preferences and code!**